♫ Listening to: Colors in My Dreams by Qwiet Type ♫

 If you just want dried apples and don’t care about making them colored, the only ingredient you need is apples.

-- 2-7 clean apples (for the variety of apples, see the FAQ section below)
+- 2-7 clean apples (for apple variety, see the FAQ section below)

 - vegan food coloring (optional)